native-04-flatlist/dictionary/README.md

 ### App component
 should use components AllWords and AddWord.
 - stores added words in the state
 - responsible for displaying active screen (can be AllWords or AddWord)

+*Note: for correct tests passing do not import React into App.js*

 ### AllWords component
 <img src="./assets/NoWords.png" width="200">